Careers & Clinical Partnerships

 We are not looking for a supervising entity or a clinical director.
 We are looking for independently credentialed peers — people who bring their own licensure, supervision, and liability — who want to put their expertise in service of TGI community care.

-We are actively seeking CADC-II, LAADC, and equivalent SUD counselors and practices, as well as RN/BSN-level nursing consultants, for limited but meaningful partnership — curriculum design, clinical consultation on specific cases, SUD risk education for our post-surgery support track, and occasional group co-facilitation.
+We are actively seeking CADC-II, LAADC, and equivalent SUD counselors and practices, as well as RN/BSN-level nursing consultants, for limited but meaningful partnership — curriculum design, consultative input, SUD risk education for our post-surgery support track, and occasional co-facilitation.
+All such arrangements are governed by written contractor agreements that make operational separation explicit.

 Clinical partners remain fully independent.
-You hold your own license, your own supervision, and your own liability.
+You hold your own license, your own supervision, and your own liability insurance.
 You are not employees of RTF.
 You are not our supervising entity.
+All partnerships are governed by written independent contractor agreements that clearly define scope, compensation, and professional boundaries.
 What we are building together is a genuine collaboration — peer-led at the center, with specialist expertise woven in where it adds most.

 Who we're looking forCADC-II, LAADC, or equivalent SUD counselors and practices — and RN/BSN-level consultants — with their own licensure, supervision structure, and liability coverage.
 Operating independently, not as RTF staff.